 Price

-While the Nektar Panorama P6 61-key MIDI Controller Keyboard is definitely one of the best MIDI keyboards out there, you’ll be certainly paying for it around $550.
+While the Nektar Panorama P6 61-key MIDI Controller Keyboard is definitely one of the best MIDI keyboards out there, you’ll be paying for it roughly $550.

 Pros